benj1299/betterfood/README.md

-BetterFood Project is a kind of yuka's clone.
+BetterFood Project is a simple React Native yuka's clone.